 The US Department of Defence is the biggest employer of the Unites States with 2.3 million people serving sand 1.8 million people on active duty.
 They own nearly 30 million acres of land worldwide and are the single largest consumer of energy.

 Quick Facts: –

-- The longest running official Armed Forces Day Parade happens in Washington.
+- The longest running official Armed Forces Day Parade is in Washington.

 - 31 of the 45 presidents have served in the military.
-President Theodore Roosevelt earned the Medal of Honour, the highest honour in the military.
+President Theodore Roosevelt earned the Medal of Honor, the highest honor in the military.

-- Many events take place across the entire country on Armed Forces Day to honour military personnel.
+- Many events take place across the US on Armed Forces Day to honor military personnel.

-- Theme for the very first Armed Forces Day celebration was ‘Teamed for Defence’.
+- The theme for the very first Armed Forces Day celebration was ‘Teamed for Defence’.

 - B-36 bombers flew over the capitals of every US state during the first Armed Forces Day celebration.

 - President John F. Kennedy made this a national holiday by issuing Proclamation 3399 on March 18, 1961.

 - It is a tradition to fly the American flag on this day’s celebration.